Creativity and Machine Learning: A Survey: Generative Models

-In VAEs, similar high-dimensional data are mapped to similar distributions.
-This makes possible to sample a random point $\mathbf{z}$ in that space, and still obtain a comprehensible reconstruction \cite{foster19}.
+The mathematical derivation of the whole loss has its roots in variational inference \cite{jordan99}.
+Indeed, VAEs can be seen as an efficient and stochastic variational inference method, in which neural networks (NNs) and stochastic gradient descent are used to learn an approximation (i.e., the encoder) of the true posterior \cite{ganguly21}.
+In VAEs, similar high-dimensional data are mapped to close distributions.
+This makes it possible to sample a random point $\mathbf{z}$ from the latent space, and still obtain a comprehensible reconstruction \cite{foster19}.
 On the other hand, VAE tends to produce blurred images \cite{zhao17}.
 It may also happen that high-density regions under the prior have a low density under the approximate posterior, i.e., these regions are not decoded to data-like samples \cite{aneja21}.
 Finally, the objective can lead to overly simplified representations without using the entire capacity, obtaining only a sub-optimal generative model \cite{burda16}.